midas-network/tycho_national_incidence/README.md

 ## Data Processing Pipeline

-Scripts in the `src` directory pull data from Zenodo and census to create processed data stored in the `process_data` directory.
-The raw data are also stored in the `raw` directory.
+Scripts in the `src` directory pull data from Zenodo and census and prepare data for processing.
+These data are also mirrored in the `raw` direcotry.

 ## Output